making a Planning Objection

 How to help

-Who is eligible to Comment on their request?
+Who is eligible to Comment on the latest consultation?

-Include your concerns, reasons for objection, and any supporting evidence or documents – see below for our suggested key points.
+Include your concerns and reasons for objection – see below for our suggested key points.

 Key points to raise

-We have already shown the strength of local feeling against this development with the volume of objections to the initial planning application.
+We have already shown the strength of local feeling against this development with the volume of objections to the initial planning application, and to Bellway Homes’ application not to complete an Environmental Impact Assessment.

 Underestimation of the peat